 Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Chemistry and Chemical Engineering.
 Once your application has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

-Applicants for the BEng Honours degree in Chemical Engineering must be able to satisfy the University's General Entrance Requirement; in addition, all candidates should normally have GCSE Mathematics and either Double Award Science or both Chemistry and Physics at grade C or above.
+Applicants for the BEng Honours degree in Chemical Engineering offering A-level/BTEC Level 3 qualifications must be able to satisfy the University's General Entrance Requirement; in addition, all candidates should normally have grade C or above in GCSE Mathematics and either Double Award Science (grades CC) or both Chemistry and Physics.
 Selectors will also check that any specific entry requirements in terms of A-level subjects can be fulfilled.

 Applicants offering two A-levels and one BTEC Subsidiary Diploma/National Extended Certificate (or equivalent qualification) will also be considered.
 Offers will be made in terms of performance in individual BTEC units rather than the overall BTEC grade(s) awarded.
 Please note that a maximum of one BTEC Subsidiary Diploma/National Extended Certificate (or equivalent) will be counted as part of an applicant’s portfolio of qualifications.
 The normal GCSE profile will be expected.

-Applicants offering other qualifications, such as BTEC Extended Diplomas or Higher National Certificates and Diplomas in a relevant subject, the International Baccalaureate or Irish Leaving Certificate, will also be considered.
+Applicants offering other qualifications, such as Higher National Certificates and Diplomas in a relevant subject, will also be considered for admission to Stage 1.
+There is no Higher National Diploma in Chemical Engineering which would permit consideration for entry to Stage 2.

 The information provided in the personal statement section and the academic reference together with predicted grades are noted but these are not the final deciding factors in whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.